dharmamitra/sanskrit-english-identification/README.md

 # sanskrit-english-identification

-use cargo run -- -h to see explanation of commands
+use cargo run help to see explanation of commands